NFTMozaic/create-nft-app/README.md

 await pinata.upload.fileArray([image, ...]);
 ```

-Check your images uploaded successfully – navigate to https://ipfs.io/ipfs/<Your IPFS hash>.
+Check your images uploaded successfully – navigate to https://ipfs.io/ipfs/{...your IPFS hash}.
 Or visit the Pinata account page.

 Now, when we upload images, we need to prepare metadata JSON.
 We will use the metadata standard described in the [OpenSea documentation](https://docs.opensea.io/docs/metadata-standards).